jordi1215/qiskit-fall-fest-2021/README.md

 ## What We Learned
 Some team members had zero quantum computing experience before this hackathon, so we learned a lot about the basic concepts.
-For the other members, they were already in a QIS class in which they learned about the CHSH game.
+One team member is currently in the intro QIS class in which he learned about the CHSH game.
 This project was a way for us to implement this nonlocal game for a practical use.
 We also learned how to use the Qiskit library.